 AND ARTIST STATEMENT

-Her work is shown in galleries in Ontario, Alberta and B.C., and held in collections around the world.
-She is a member of the Federation of Canadian Artists, and has won numerous awards in various FCA shows and Plein Air Festivals.
-Ann spends most of her time working and teaching at her studio in Lake Country, B.C.
+Her work is shown in galleries across Canada and held in collections around the world.
+She is an Associate member of the Federation of Canadian Artists and the workshop co-ordinator for the Central Okanagan Chapter..
+Ann spends most of her time working and teaching at her studio in Lake Country, B.C

 I seek to learn the language of nature, to feel at one with the trees and plants that surround us.
-When I go outside for a walk, or to paint or simply to sit and enjoy the smells and sounds, I feel a rush, a pure inner joy and elation – it makes me very happy.
-I want to capture that happiness in my work.
-I watch the way the tall lean stalks of the flowers around me move gently in the wind, always turning their heads to the sun like dogs do.
-Basking in the day, I long to document my feelings about my surroundings.
-Each petal, limb, leaf is different from the one beside it, each beautiful in its imperfection.
-It is this imperfection , this uniqueness, that I wish to record of my canvas.
+When I go outside to paint, I feel a rush, a pure inner joy and elation.
+I strive to capture that happiness in my work.
+I watch the way the tall lean stalks of the flowers around me move gently in the wind.
+Each petal, limb, leaf is different from the one beside it, each beautiful in its uniqueness.
 I look at trees and I feel grounded – I believe they have a story to tell if you listen long enough.
 I yearn to draw their gnarly limbs, to capture their individuality, to paint their linear personalities.